MeragNokhiz/flask-react/README.md

         docker-compose up -d

-To get in the PostgrasCLI:
+How to get in the PostgrasCLI:

         docker exec -it 94f4bb9788fd bash

         psql -U postgres

- Quit   \q
+        Quit:   \q

 Run PgAdmin